 Ted Low has been a music enthusiast and guitar player since his early teens.
 Inspired by The Beatles, Eric Clapton, Eddie Van Halen, and many others.
 He has acquired a pretty nice collection of guitars to include Gibson, Fender, Gretsch, Rickenbacker, Hagstrom, and recently added a few Luna acoustics for fun!

 Ted has recently joined his wife Tara, Editor of Guitar Girl Magazine, in conducting book reviews, interviewing, photographing and videotaping artists, music festivals, conventions, and more.

-Hello, my name is Isaalah O, Sharon and I am from Delta State in Nigeria.
-I’m a Virtual Assistant with Social Media Marketing and Management skills with a Bachelor Degree in Medical Biochemistry and Genetics.
-When I am not busy I love listening to good music, watch movies and read inspirational books.
+Hello, my name is Sharon Onyeka, and I am from Delta State in Nigeria.
+I’m a Virtual Assistant with Social Media Marketing and Management skills with a Bachelor’s Degree in Medical Biochemistry and Genetics.
+When I am not busy, I love listening to good music, watching movies, and reading inspirational books.

 Alison Richter interviews musicians, producers, engineers, and other industry professionals.

 Nikki O’Neill is a rhythm & blues and Americana artist in Los Angeles.
 As a guitar player, singer, and songwriter, blues has always been a major influence for her.
 Nikki’s recordings are played on blues radio and reviewed by blues magazines in the U.S. and Europe.
 Check out her music on nikkioneill.com

 Alex Windsor, Contributing Editor